blaise-io/a-pixel-a-day-keeps-the-doctor-away/readme.md

 # A Pixel a Day Keeps the Doctor Away

-Create a message on your commit history graph on Github, where one day represents one pixel.
+Create a message on your commit history graph on GitHub, where one day represents one pixel.

 ## Installation